bergmann-max/MkDocs-Material-Demo/README.md

 The project includes a basic demo site built with MkDocs-Material, showcasing various features of the theme such as navigation menu, customizable site search, and responsive design.
 I've also included some sample Markdown files to demonstrate how to structure and format content in a way that works well with MkDocs-Material.

 This project is primarily for my own personal reference, but I hope that others who are interested in using MkDocs-Material will find it helpful as well.
-I plan to continue experimenting with this theme and adding to the demo site over time, so be sure to check back for updates!

 If you have any questions or suggestions for improvements, please feel free to open an issue or submit a pull request.
 Thanks for checking out my project!